 Wet, frozen, snow covered or compacted piles due to weather conditions are required to be raked into the street within 5' of the curb so that the pile may be collected as cleanly as possible.
 Vac crews will not return to collect partial piles that are sticking or frozen to the ground.

-VILLAS – Villa communities are solely responsible for their own curbside collection.
-Villa and maintenance free communities are not included in the program.
-The following Villa Communities are not included in the 2018 Fall Program: Any/all Villa communities that have lawn care, including but not limited to: Berkshire Villas, Cloverleaf Villas, Country Village, Covington Shores Villas, Farmington Commons, Gumwood Crossing, Knollwood Park Villas, New London Condominiums, Quail Ridge Villas, Sable Ridge Villas, Shamrock Hills, Streamwood Villas, Summer Hill Villas, Tawny Lake Villas, Villas at Lake Blackthorn, Villas at Sandalwood, Wellington Park Villas, Wild Wing Plantation, Woodbridge Condominiums.
+Gated/Villa communities may purchase community wide service.
+Gated / Villa and maintenance free communities are not included in the basic public program.
+The following Gated / Villa Communities are not included: Any Gated/Villa communities that have lawn care, including but not limited to: Berkshire Villas, Cloverleaf Villas, Country Village, Covington Shores Villas, Farmington Commons, Gumwood Crossing, Knollwood Park Villas, New London Condominiums, Quail Ridge Villas, Sable Ridge Villas, Shamrock Hills, Streamwood Villas, Summer Hill Villas, Tawny Lake Villas, Villas at Lake Blackthorn, Villas at Sandalwood, Wellington Park Villas, Wild Wing Plantation, Woodbridge Condominiums.

-WOODED LOTS – All owners with natural wooded lots without lawn area shall NOT receive collection.
+All owners with natural wooded lots with less lawn than wooded area may purchase a PLUS+ Subscription which provides HOA Unlimited type service.
 It is recommended by the County that composting alternatives be incorporated by the owners.

 The St. Joseph County Leaf Collection Program includes ONLY the Unincorporated areas of St. Joseph County and includes ONLY residential dwellings and not their associated vacant lots or nearby (across the street) fields/lots.
 County addresses have 5 digits in unincorporated areas.
 Incorporated areas are not included.
 The following is a list of the Incorporated areas of St. Joseph County that ARE NOT included in the Leaf Collection Program.